mczolton/Social-Plugin-for-WordPress/readme.txt

 * Generates a Facebook Comment section for posts and pages.
 * Includes the Twitter Tweet Button on posts and pages.
 * Includes the Google +1 Button on posts and pages.
+* Includes the Pinterest Pin It Button on posts and pages.
 * Optionally hides Wordpress comments.
 * Configurable via Wordpress setting page.